 modifications for FD.
 And Lord knows what I would find if I started pulling things apart (no news is good news).

 I removed the dropdown table and replaced it with a 4’ x 4’, ¾” operating table (that’s 16 sq ft of operating surface).
-I removed the lid to one of
+I removed the lid to one of the

-battery storage for an AC inverter (next year).
+an AC inverter (next year).
 I added an extra breaker to the little breaker panel and another duplex outlet.

 Fortunately, I had a spare window air conditioner that, with minor modifications, fit one of the existing windows perfectly.
 SWEET!
-Craig’s List
+Craig’s List came

-was once located.
+located.
 I also had a small microwave that also perfectly fit into one of the cabinets by the sink.

 The only thing remaining that would convert this tin can into the ultimate Field Day machine was a powder room.
 Believe it or not, there was a

 closet that, with some imagination and motivation, fit perfectly a portable chemical toilet.
-Tight, but functional – all is well (I must install a vent
+Tight, but functional – all is well (I must install a vent fan

-fan for next year, believe you me!).
+for next year, believe you me!).

 Installed a stereo and speakers in the overhead cabinets (gotta have tunes during setup).
-I routed the speakers to the roof during FD so
+I routed the speakers to the roof during FD so passersby

-passersby could hear the exchanges.
+could hear the exchanges.
 Toaster, coffeemaker and a HDTV, we’re good!

 Two days until liftoff I decided to test the running lights.
 Soon found they had three modes of operation: Flicker, Dim and Off.
 The sockets were

 rather badly corroded.
 I quickly installed new taillights with harness on the rear bumper.
-I would like to repair the original lights but the wire is
+I would like to repair the original lights but the wire is ran

-ran through the walls with no easy access short of cutting through the paneling (a project for another day).
+through the walls with no easy access short of cutting through the paneling (a project for another day).

-Fearing that peeling the old wallpaper off would structurally weaken the ol’ girl, I opted to do a quick and dirty with wood grain tack paper to
+Fearing that peeling the old wallpaper off would structurally weaken the ol’ girl, I opted to do a quick and dirty with wood grain tack paper to spruce

-delays the inevitable wrinkling and curling.
+inevitable wrinkling and curling.
 Next year she should have a bit more permanent wall covering.